What is FESP?

 You must be:

-- Actively meeting with your coaches (3 times per semester per achievement coach and financial coach)
+- Actively meeting with your coaches (3 times per semester with achievement coach)

 - Attending 1 professional development workshop every semester